mfpekala/Limousine-COOP-Writes/README.md

 from inside the root directory.
 There are a handful of other helpful `make` commands to create a container for this image and use it for testing.

-- `make startcontainer` - Starts a container pointing to the `oop-pgm` image generated above.
+- `make startcontainer` - Starts a container pointing to the `coop-pgm` image generated above.
 The container `id` is stored in a local file.

 - `make shell` - Creates an interactive shell inside the currently active container.